Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Preliminaries

 \subsection{Lc-trivial fibrations}

-Since in this paper we deal mostly with Mori fibrations of Calabi-Yau pairs, here we collect some specific results about lc-trivial fibrations which can be applied to our setting.
-For more details, we refer to \cite{Amb04} and \cite{Amb05}, and to \cite[Thm.
-3.1]{MR2944479} for the case of real coefficients.
+Since in this paper we deal mostly with Mori fibrations of Calabi-Yau pairs, in this subsection we collect some specific results about lc-trivial fibrations which can be applied to our setting.